gagin/Coursera-DataCleaning/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
-To use it, download this file: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Unpack it, change to "UCI HAR Dataset" directory and clone code from GitHub there
+To use it, download this file: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip Unpack it to the directory with the run_analysis.R script So if you copied the code by command
    ```
-   cd "UCI HAR Dataset"
    git clone https://github.com/gagin/Coursera-DataCleaning
    ```
+Then "UCI HAR Dataset" should end up in the "Coursera-DataCleaning" directory.

 These are actions that were required from the run_analysis.R script:
 1. Merge the training and the test sets to create one data set.
 2. Extract only the measurements on the mean and standard deviation for each measurement.